 Race, Racism and Education: inequality, resilience and reform in policy and practice.

-This 2 year project, funded by the Society for Educational Studies will start in July 2013.
+This 2 year project, funded by the Society for Educational Studies started in July 2013.
 The project combines two key elements; first, a quantitative analysis of statistical data to provide the first-ever authoritative picture of the changing landscape of educational achievement and experience in relation to ethnic diversity over the 20 year span since the murder of Stephen Lawrence.
 Second, drawing on CRRE's links with policy-makers, advisors and race equality advocacy groups, we will use ethnographic interviews to explore the processes by which policy was formed, contested, and remodelled during this unique period.

 Black British Intellectuals